wp-plugins/fourteen-colors/readme.txt

 * Initial pass at an experimental "Contrast Color" option

 == Upgrade Notice ==
+= 1.0 =
+* Please visit the customizer and re-set your colors after updating.
+This plugin is now ready for prime-time!

 = 0.2 =
 * Build out the contrast color option.